home-assistant/home-assistant.io/source/_integrations/deako.markdown

 ## Prerequisites

 For this integration to work, your devices must be listed **online**, viewable in the Deako app.
+Once devices have been onboarded and are online, the Deako app is no longer needed.
+Devices will continue to work without the app.

 {% include integrations/config_flow.md %}